What is a Microaggression?

 What is Discrimination?

-Discrimination means treating people differently from others and this may be based on their protected characters, which are; race, gender identity, sex, age, religion, disability or sexual orientation.
-The different types of discrimination under the Equality Act 2010 are; direct discrimination, discrimination arising from disability, indirect discrimination, harassment and victimisation.
+Discrimination means treating people differently from others based on their protected characteristics, which are: race, gender identity, sex, age, religion, disability or sexual orientation.
+The different types of discrimination under the Equality Act 2010 are: direct discrimination, discrimination arising from disability, indirect discrimination, harassment and victimisation.

 Impact of Microaggression and Discrimination